Are you supposed to answer every relevant question on Quora?

 For instance, Wishpond’s content marketer Tara Tarbaj was able to generate 23,000+ views on her Quora answers, and was able to send over 1100 people to a corresponding blog post linked to in one Quora answer!

-In another extraordinary case, blogger Charles Chu used Quora to attract 1.5 million views and 30K newsletter subscribers in less than a month!
+In another extraordinary case, blogger Charles Chu used Quora to attract 1.5 million views and 30K newsletter subscribes in less than a month!

 Want to replicate these incredible results for yourself?
 Use these actionable tactics to help you earn upvotes, attract Quora followers, boost traffic to your website or blog, and generate high-quality leads.